kikikita/Immersia/README.md

 *Create.
 Play.
 Imagine.*

 In June 2025, my partner and I participated in the international [Gradio Agents & MCP Hackathon](https://huggingface.co/Agents-MCP-Hackathon) — a week of experimentation with multi-agent systems and MCP.
 In the Agentic Demo Showcase track, participants had one goal: to demonstrate the real capabilities of multi-agent LLM applications.
-That's how LLMGameHub was born—a platform where anyone can create an interactive game in minutes based on their own ideas and texts.
+That's how LLMGameHub was born — a platform where anyone can create an interactive game in minutes based on their own ideas and texts.

 ## How the Idea Was Born